petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/setting-up-jndi-on-tomcat.md

 To set up JNDI resources, you must put the necessary JDBC drivers in the Tomcat lib folder (i.e. `tomcat-9.0.56/lib`).
 For example, if you use an Oracle database, copy `ojdbc8.jar` into this folder.
 If you use the [Hikari Connection Pool](https://github.com/brettwooldridge/HikariCP), you must copy the `hikaricp.jar` and `slf4-api.jar` files as well.

 After copying the necessary files, define your JNDI resources.
-Add the definition to a `ROOT.xml` file or a `server.xml` file.
+Add the definition to a `ROOT.xml` file to configure it locally or to a `server.xml` file to configure it globally.
 Then add a resource link to a `context.xml` file.

 ## Setting the `ROOT.xml` or `server.xml`